-Merel Vercammen is a very talented musician, and first prize winner of the Dutch National Competition for Young Talent.
+Merel Vercammen is a promising violinist, student at the Royal College of Music in London and a first prize winner of the Dutch National Competition for Young Talent.
 Merel started playing violin at the age of 5.
 When she was 15 years old she was admitted to the Utrecht Conservatory, where she studied with prof. Eeva Koskinen.
 In 2012 she finished her Bachelor of Music (Honours) at the Royal College of Music with prof. Jan Repko, and she is now continuing her violin studies at the same institution in the Master of Performance programme.
 She received scholarships and awards from the Royal College of Music, the Anton Kersjesfonds, the Prins Bernhard Cultuurfonds and the Huygens Scholarship Programme.

 Merel won prizes at the Princess Christina Competition and the National Competition of the Foundation for Young Music Talent of the Netherlands, where she was awarded both first prize and a prize for the best performance of a freely chosen piece by a Dutch composer.
 With several ensembles, a.o. the Dutch Youth String Orchestra (NJSO), she gave concerts in Switzerland, Belgium, Germany, Sweden and Denmark.
 In 2010 she performed as a soloist with the orchestra of the Utrecht Conservatory.

 Besides that she participated in courses such as the Peter the Great Festival in Groningen (NL), the International Master Class Apeldoorn (NL), the International Holland Music Sessions, the Young Talent Course Feistritz and the Ost-West Musikfest in Austria, International Music Campus Porziano Musica and